-Remedy - making good a harm.
+Remedy - making good on a harm.
 Remedy takes many forms ranging from apologies, guarantees of non-repetition, restitution to the condition prior to the harm (e.g. being reinstated after unfair dismissal for union membership), compensation (financial and other) and rehabilitation, to legal or other sanctions (e.g. fines or criminal charges).

 Risk - a potential adverse human rights or safeguarding impact.
-In the context of this guidance, 'risk' relates to risks to people, not to the business/event's finances or reputation or other outcomes.
+It relates to risks to people, not to the business/event's finances or reputation or other outcomes.